ObolNetwork/obol-docs/docs/int/quickstart/quickstart-mainnet.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 description: Run a cluster on mainnet
 ---

-# Run a cluster on mainnet
+# Run a DV on mainnet

 :::caution
 Note that you should proceed only if you accept the risk and have tested this on goerli testnet.